Overhead line: Electrification support structures

+Tunnels, low overbridges and other location specific features (retaining walls, adjacent rockfaces etc) frequently require bespoke OLE structures that may incorporate some features of the generic types above.

+Overhead catenary systems in the United States

-The Northeast Corridor in the United States has catenary over the 600 mi between Boston, Massachusetts and Washington, D.C. for Amtrak's inter-city trains.
-Commuter rail agencies including MARC, SEPTA, NJ Transit, and Metro-North Railroad utilize the catenary to provide local service.
+Amtrak's Northeast Corridor in the United States has catenary over the 600 mi between Boston, Massachusetts, and Washington, D.C., for inter-city trains.
+Commuter rail agencies including MARC, SEPTA, NJ Transit, and Metro-North Railroad use the catenary to provide local service.

-In Cleveland, Ohio the interurban/light rail lines and the heavy rail line use the same overhead wires, due to a city ordinance intended to limit air pollution from the large number of steam trains that passed through Cleveland between the east coast and Chicago.
+In Cleveland, Ohio, interurban/light rail lines and a heavy rail line use the same overhead wires, due to a city ordinance intended to limit air pollution from the large number of steam trains that passed through Cleveland between the east coast and Chicago.
 Trains switched from steam to electric locomotives at the Collinwood railyards about 10 mi east of Downtown and at Linndale on the west side.
 When Cleveland constructed its rapid transit (heavy rail) line between the airport, downtown, and beyond, it employed a similar catenary, using electrification equipment left over after railroads switched from steam to diesel.
 Light and heavy rail share trackage for about 3 mi along the Cleveland Hopkins International Airport Red (heavy rail) line, Blue and Green interurban/light rail lines between Cleveland Union Terminal and just past East 55th Street station, where the lines separate.

-Part of the Boston, Massachusetts Blue Line through the northeast suburbs uses overhead lines, as does the Green Line.
+Part of Boston's Blue Line through the northeast suburbs uses overhead lines, as does the Green Line.